GintaPerep/rsschool-cv/cv.md

 ___

 ## __*About me*__

-> *<p style="tect-align: justify"> So far, I have successfully worked in the banking and financial industry for more than 15 years with companies and private clients.
+> *So far, I have successfully worked in the banking and financial industry for more than 15 years with companies and private clients.
 My previous work experience remains in history, because I have decided to change my profession to Front-end developer.
 This is my biggest challenge in life and I will definitely achieve it.
 Starting from January 2022, I am learning programming by self-learning using courses: Linkedin.com, Udemy.com and youtube.com.
 At the given moment, I started training in the RS School program: JavaScript Mentoring (Basic level).
-I'm open to everything new. </p>*
+I'm open to everything new.*

 ---
 ## __*Skills*__